python-trio/trio/README.rst

      problem.
 I guess just a matter of setting a deadline?

    - should we provide a start_nursery?

+     problem: an empty nursery would close itself before start_nursery even returns!

+     maybe as minimal extension to the existing thing, open_nursery(autoclose=False), only closes when cancelled?

    - algorithm for WFQ ParkingLot: